Kabir1240/PingPong/README.md

-# Snake
+# PING PONG
-Snake game using turtle graphics in python
+Ping pong game using turtle graphics in python